-A minimum of 24" is recommended in front of the furnace for servicing the burner on all models.
+A minimum of 24" is recommended in front of the furnace for servicing the burner on all modeis.

-See Table 2 on page 4 for a complete listing of the minimum clearances required for basement type and upflow installations.
-See Figure 2 on page 5 for the minimum clearances required for horizontal installations and Figure 3 on page 5 for the minimum clearances required for counterflow installations.
-When accessibility clearances are greater than fire protection clearances, the accessibility clearances take precedence.
+See Table 1 for a complete listing of the minimum clearances required for basement type and upflow installations.
+See Figure 2 on page 4 for the minimum clearances required for horizontal installations and Figure 3 on page 5 for the minimum clearances required for counterflow installations.
+When accessibility clearances are greater